marcjulianschwarz/obsidian-vault-blog/Posts/hacking-my-smart-desk.md

 ## Optional Raycast Integration

-The repository includes [two python files](https://github.com/marcjulianschwarz/ha-desk-automation/blob/main/raycast-scripts) that can be included in a [script commands directory](https://github.com/raycast/script-commands) for [Raycast](https://www.raycast.com/).
+The repository includes [two python files](https://github.com/marcjulianschwarz/ha-desk-automation/blob/main/raycast-scripts) that you can include in a [script commands directory](https://github.com/raycast/script-commands) for [Raycast](https://www.raycast.com/).
 They will add the commands `⬆️ Raise Desk` and `⬇️ Lower Desk`.

 ![Screenshot of Raycast Script Commands in Raycast Search](/images/raycast.jpg)